 10- Sunderbans tiger reserve

-If you’re a wildlife lover, of all the places to visit near Kolkata, you may want to try Sunderbans.
-Sunderbans Tiger Reserve (www.india-wildlife-tours.com), the world’s largest delta and mangrove swamp, is a World Heritage Site formed by the merging of three rivers – the Ganges, the Brahmaputra and the Meghna.
+Sunderbans Tiger Reserve is the world’s largest delta and mangrove swamp and a World Heritage Site formed by the merging of three rivers – the Ganges, the Brahmaputra and the Meghna.

 Cruise through the mangroves on a boat and if you’re lucky you may get a glimpse of one of these majestic animals.